TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 </div>

-### Exercises

-A group of exercises (If Applicable) for the student to complete in relation to the topic taught in the lesson.

-Ideas:

-* A task that requires the user to modify Turbo Drive actions
-* A task that requires the user to disable Turbo Drive.
-Maybe a basic dark mode stored in the HTML `head` that reads from a cookie, as the `if` statement would not properly process during a Drive-based visit
-* Task to connect the `index` and `show` of some articles.
-Or the `show` and `edit`.
-* Task to append and prepend a post to a list of posts.
-* Task to stream an update after editing
-* Task to stream a deletion

 ### Additional Resources

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*